bnb-chain/greenfield-storage-provider/docs/modules/spdb.md

 // BucketQuota defines read quota of a bucket. type BucketQuota struct {
-    ChargedQuotaSize uint64 // the charged quota of bucket on greenfield chain meta FreeQuotaSize    uint64 // the free quota of SP on greenfield chain }
+    ChargedQuotaSize uint64 // the charged quota of bucket on mechain chain meta FreeQuotaSize    uint64 // the free quota of SP on mechain chain }

 // BucketTraffic is record traffic by year and month.